List of awards and nominations received by Twice

 This is a list of awards and nominations received by Twice, a South Korean girl group formed by JYP Entertainment in 2015.
-Since their debut they have received several awards and nominations including seven Circle Chart Music Awards, twelve Golden Disc Awards, twenty MAMA Awards, five Melon Music Awards and seven Seoul Music Awards, as well as three MTV Europe Music Awards nominations and two MTV Video Music Awards nominations.
+Since their debut they have received several awards and nominations including seven Circle Chart Music Awards, twelve Golden Disc Awards, twenty-one MAMA Awards, five Melon Music Awards and seven Seoul Music Awards, as well as three MTV Europe Music Awards nominations and two MTV Video Music Awards nominations.

 The group debuted in 2015 with "Like Ooh-Ahh", the lead single from the EP The Story Begins.
 The debut was a success and led the group to win rookie awards such as Rookie of the Year Award at the Golden Disc Awards and Best New Female Group at the 2015 Mnet Asian Music Awards.
 In 2016, they released "Cheer Up" to commercial success being their first of nine consecutive number-one singles at the Circle Digital Chart.
 The song won both Digital Bonsang and Digital Daesang at the 2017 Golden Disc Awards and Song of the Year at the 2016 Melon Music Awards.
 It also won Song of the Year at the 2016 Mnet Asian Music Awards, an award they would win the following two years (for "Signal" in 2017 and "What Is Love?" in 2018), being the act with most wins in the category tied with BTS with three wins.
 "Cheer Up" also gave the group their first win for the MAMA Award for Best Female Group.